cslinkard1/docs/_guides/managing-contracts.md

 ```

 **IMPORTANT:**
 The actual data deletion will be performed after an API response, as it requires time for termination of all the Contract’s flows containers.
-A Contract cannot be deleted if any of its Components are being used in another Contract Flow.
+A Contract cannot be deleted if any of its Components are being used in a flow in another Contract.

 4\.
 Update a Contract's name and available roles via the following request: